Cultivating Emotional Balance Teachers Training:

 Listen to Alan Wallace teaching at the Mind Centre – podcasts.sbinstitute.com/spring2011/

 B. Alan Wallace In The Attention Revolution.
 Bestselling author Alan Wallace guided readers through the stages of shamatha, a meditation for focusing the mind.
 Here he uses the wisdom of the Dzogchen—the highest of all the Tibetan meditation traditions—to open up this practice into a space of freedom from hope and fear by introducing us to one of the most cherished works of the Nyingma school of Tibetan Buddhism, Düdjom Lingpa’s Vajra Essence.

-To watch a video of Alan Wallace on the Pursuits of Understanding, Happiness and Virtue – click here .
+Video of Alan Wallace on the Pursuits of Understanding, Happiness and Virtue:

 Over 30 years ago Jon Kabat-Zinn began his work with Mindfulness, since then this work has spread worldwide and is rapidly growing in the UK today.